CS540-22/news/README.md

 The primary purpose of the course is to learn-by-doing multiple advanced software engineering techniques including:
+1. Software Supply Chains
 1. Open source software development
 1. Software measurement
 1. Software tools
-1. Big Data analysis, inclding using shell script
+1. Basics of Big Data inclding shell scripting
-1. Cloud
+1. Basics of the cloud

-The semester-long group (of three) project will involve building an open source software tool that utilizes software development data to provide information, recommendations, or automation.
+The semester-long group project will involve building an open source software tool that utilizes software development data to do measurement of software process, provide information, recommendations, or automation.

-Each of the techniques will be learned through work on a real project.